SeleniumHQ/docker-selenium/README.md

 [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode),
 [Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) and
-[Opera](https://forums.opera.com/topic/20375/opera-cli-switches-and-headless) support running tests in headless mode.
+[Opera](https://forums.opera.com/topic/20375/opera-cli-switches-and-headless) support running tests in the headless mode.
 When using headless mode, there's no need for the [Xvfb](https://en.wikipedia.org/wiki/Xvfb) server to be started.

 To avoid starting the server you can set the `START_XVFB` environment variable to `false`